syntasso/kratix-docs/docs/_partials/_using-multiple-promises.md

 ```
 <br />

-Verify the CRDs are all installed on your platform cluster.
+Verify the CRDs are all installed on your Platform Cluster.
 Note that you know have `jenkins`, `knativeserving`, and `postgres` available.

 ```console
 kubectl --context kind-platform get crds